DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 ## Advanced concepts in GitHub
 At the workshop, we learned of some basic GitHub features.
-Primarily, we focussed on the features relevant to the creator and consumer workflows.
+We focussed on the features relevant to the creator and the consumer workflows.
 In this section, we will learn about some advanced features in GitHub.
-These features are relevant for you to collaborate and to contribute to open source projects.
+These features are relevant if you want to collaborate with others on a project or contribute to open source projects.
 Specifically, we will learn about—

 - Contributor workflow
 - Project manager workflow

 That is to say that our workflow, now does not end as a consumer but continues on as a contributor.
 This way we give back to the community.
-We will also learn about the project manager workflow, which is relevant for project managers who are responsible for managing contributions made by other to the project.
+We improve upon other people's project with our time and expertise.
+We will also learn about the project manager workflow, which is relevant for project managers who are responsible for managing contributions made by others to their project.
 The overall workflow is shown below—

 <div style="display: flex; justify-content: center">
   <img src="./images/advanced_workflow.png" alt="Advanced workflow" width="90%"/>